juhapekkaeloranta/curriculum-mapper-poc/README.md

 - Students can "vote" for prequisite topics for a course
   - Students can see list of courses available for voting
   - Students do not have to sign in to vote
-- Teachers can add topics for courses
+- Teachers can manage (crud + sort) topics for courses
   - no sign in, just a special link as auth
 - Students can add a topic for a course
 - Teachers ans students can see results for a course